s2t2/pegasus-notes/README.md

 ssh-add ~/.ssh/id_ed25519
 ```

-Try to clone again and it should work?
-Yes!
+Afterwards, when you try to clone again, it should work.

 ## Running Python Applications

 We can use this [example Python application](https://github.com/s2t2/tic-tac-toe-py), a game of tic tac toe.
 Verify you should be able to setup the app, install requirements, and play a game:

+Repo setup:

 ```sh
 git clone git@github.com:s2t2/tic-tac-toe-py.git